 “Internal party processes conducted in line with the law do not extinguish or prejudice pending judicial proceedings,” he said.

-The ADC spokesman said no court has issued a direct order restraining the party from holding its congresses or convention.
+In addition, he said no court has issued an order stopping the ADC from holding its congresses or convention.

 “By conflating its monitoring function with the validity of party processes, INEC is assuming powers it does not possess,” he said.

-He said the ADC has complied with its constitution and the Electoral Act in planning its activities.
+Finally, he maintained that the ADC has complied with its constitution and the Electoral Act.